 This beautifully restored boutique hotel somehow manages to convey the history of its Robertson Quay location (a bustling and, at some point, seedy neighborhood) even as it possesses that quiet, upmarket elegance reflecting the riverside area’s modern-day vibe.
 Learn more/book here or here.

 Lloyd’s Inn is my kind of introvert’s haven.
 The zen atmosphere of its rooms and shared areas, with foliage pretty much the only daub of color, is a welcome respite from the sensory overload of nearby Orchard Road.

 This utterly cool space-themed capsule hostel doesn’t just look futuristic – each pod boasts a personal safe, controllable lights and air-conditioning, TV with a selection of movies, and folding lap desk.
 MET A Space Pod has branches in Boat Quay, Chinatown, and Little India.

-I hope this alternative guide to Singapore has inspired you to explore it as a country, and not just as a city!
+I hope this alternative guide to Singapore will inspire you to explore it even deeper and help you to get to know us locals too!
 Have you tried any other unique things to do in Singapore?
 Have these alternative activities changed your impression of Singapore?